Actipro/WPF-Controls/Documentation/topics/charts/pie-chart-features/index.md

 ## Multiple Series

-Pie charts and donut charts can contain multiple series, displayed as cocentric rings.
-They also support heirarchical data, displaying a child ring outside or inside the parent.
+Pie charts and donut charts can contain multiple series, displayed as concentric rings.
+They also support hierarchical data, displaying a child ring outside or inside the parent.

 See the [Multiple Series](multiple-series.md) topic for more information.